 Physical force on the hair follicle can lead to hair loss in some people.
 For example, people who regularly style their hair in styles that pull or tug on it, such as tight ponytails and braids, can end up with traction alopecia, or hair loss due to force.
 Changing your hairstyle can help reduce hair loss due to traction alopecia.

-An injury to the scalp, such as an incision made during a facelift or a bad burn can also lead to hair loss, if a scar forms in the area where the follicles were.
+An injury to the scalp, such as a cut or a bad burn, can also lead to hair loss if a scar forms in the area where the follicles were.
 Hair loss due to injury or scarring can be restored in many cases through a hair transplant.